mandober/haskell-logic/README.md

-# haskell-logic
-Logical derivations in Haskell
+# Logical derivations in Haskell